ajktown/.github/pull_request_template.md

 # Background
 TODO: Write the background.
 Why did you made such a PR?

-If you have an issue related to it, you can simply put the URL
+TODO: If you have an issue related to it, please post a screenshot of the issue & leave a link (Example: https://github.com/ajktown/ConsistencyGPT/pull/72)

 ## What's done
 TODO: Write what's done here.

 TODO: before you ask reviews for PR, please check yourself if `What's done` and actual changes are the same.

 ## Checklist Before PR Review